Carmen Ruiz-Villar Fernandez-Bravo (Chair)

 In 2015, she worked as a National Expert in Professional Training at the Commission FVO, Santé 5.
 During this period she performed several audits for Notified Bodies designation.

-From the end of 2018, she is acting as the Head of Medical Devices Department at the Spanish Agency, dealing not only with medical devices but also with cosmetics and biocides.
+From the end of 2018, she is acting as the Deputy Director of Medical Devices Department at the Spanish Agency, dealing not only with medical devices but also with cosmetics and biocides.
 She has an active role in the implementation of the new regulation and in the development of the medical devices national legislation.
 She works on the coordination of the activities for the designation and surveillance of the Spanish notified body under the appointment of the Ministry of Health.
-She is member of several European working groups as MDCG, CAMD including the Operational Working Group and the IMDFR.
+She is member of several European working groups as MDCG, CAMD and the IMDFR.

 Dr. Wolfgang Lauer